Walker Response Patterns#

 walker:priv OuterWalker {

-can work with `root entry {
+can work with Root entry {

-# Spawn inner walker - its reports go to OUR reports array
+# Spawn inner walker

-inner_result = root spawn InnerWalker();
+inner = InnerWalker();

-report {"outer": "data", "inner": inner_result.reports[0]};
+report {"outer": "data", "inner": inner.result};

 }